Raiden1411/zabi/docs/pages/api/client/wallet/client.md

 The wallet client also supports waiting for the transaction to be mined via `waitForTransactionReceipt`.

-In a future release it's expected that you will be able to pool prepared transacitions so that you can leave them in memory and the client can use them.
+You can also pool prepared transactions that later can be used to be sent to the network.

 ## Usage